In Bathing, Bask

 In Bathing, Bask considers how spaces can act as a supportive environment for stimming, sensory processing and soothing the nervous system.

 Living with a highly sensitised central nervous system is like ‘living with the volume turned up on all your sensory inputs’ – everything is too loud, too busy, too much.
-In Bathing, Bask is a series of undulating textile spaces that transform Toi Pōneke Gallery into a stimulatory playground for interactive fun, sensory play, and self-regulation.
+In Bathing, Bask is a series of undulating textile spaces that transform gallery spaces into a stimulatory playgrounds for interactive fun, sensory play, and self-regulation.

-This project received funding from Creative New Zealand, and Terry Lobb Colour & Design Consultancy.
+The development of works in this exhibition received support from Creative New Zealand, and Terry Lobb Colour and Design Consultancy.